-Planning for the unexpected was a focus recently with a client we worked with to create a multi-year strategic plan.
+Planning for the unexpected was the focus for a client Brainzooming worked with to create a multi-year strategic plan.

 Our client’s chief executive had read “Black Swan” by Nassim Nicholas Taleb (affiliate link).
 Taleb developed the concept of black swan events to describe unexpected occurrences that precipitate dramatic, history-shaping impacts.
 With black swan events being so disproportionately rare and generating such disproportionately large impacts (think 9-11 and the emergence of the Internet), people are generally blind to anticipating them.
 These events are ripe though, for people to “figure them out” after they happen, mistakenly thinking the event could have been anticipated.